Visa Requirements

 If you are already enrolled at Falmouth University and wish to extend your student visa, you will have to apply for your extension under the points-based system.

 The CAS statement is available from the Applicant Services team at our Falmouth Campus.
-You may be asked for additional information, such as your passport number, as this needs to be included in the supporting documentation.
+You may be asked for additional information, such as a copy of your passport, as this needs to be included in the supporting documentation.
 Please allow a minimum of 48 hours for this to be produced following your request.

 Contact us